venajustin/jsmge/README.md

 Mac / Linux
 - `python3 -m venv .venv`
-- `.venv/bin/activate` <-- Required each time you use a new terminal session
+- `source .venv/bin/activate` <-- Required each time you use a new terminal session

 ### Install libraries